 But the pure joy in their songs (Hair, Love American Style, Indian Lake) belied the Cowsills' private pain.
 The group, composed of siblings Billy, Bob, Paul, Barry, John, and Susan, plus their mom Barbara, was managed by father William "Bud" Cowsill, a domineering and abusive ex-Navy officer who beat, bullied, and alienated his children and tore the band apart.

 |The Cowsills today - Paul, Susan and Bob|

-In an interview with The Reno Dispatch, Bob Cowsill told me that neither he nor any of his siblings ever patched things up with their father.
+In an exclusive interview with The Reno Dispatch, Bob Cowsill told me that neither he nor any of his siblings ever patched things up with their father.
 "He ruined the band, and destroyed many of our lives," Bob says.
 "He wouldn't even let my twin brother Richard in the band.
 He and my dad had it in for each other.
 It was terrible that he wouldn't let Richard join in, I know it broke his heart."

 The documentary, Family Band: The Cowsills Story, which was made over a seven-year period in which brothers Bill and Barry died, tells the real story of the Cowsills for the first time.
 Skillfully directed by Louise Palankar, a lifelong fan of the band, the film chronicles the family's raging patriarch as well as the substance abuse and other issues that have plagued the siblings over the years.

 But thankfully it isn't all gloom and doom.
 The documentary also includes a nice dose of redemption, plenty of fun 60's nostalgia, and some truly great music.